Angie Lyrics

 Angie, Angie

-Angie, you're beautiful, yeah
+Angie, you're beautiful

-But ain't it time we said goodbye?
+But ain't it time we say goodbye

 Angie, I still love you

-Remember all those nights we cried?
+Remember all those nights we cried

 All the dreams were held so close